sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

 ```
 4. What is a checkpoint in DBMS?
  = A checkpoint is like a snapshot of the DBMS state.
- Using checkpoints, the DBMS can reduce the amount of work to be done during a restart in the event of subsequent crashes.
  Checkpoints are used for the recovery of the database after the system crash.
 Checkpoints are used in the log-based recovery system.
 When due to a system crash we need to restart the system then at that point we use checkpoints.
 So that, we don't have to perform the transactions from the very starting.

 5. What is RDBMS?
 = RDBMS stands for Relational Database Management Systems.